 5. Enable For install builds only.

-Canva uses custom URL schemes to send information from the Canva editor to your app.
+Canva uses custom URL schemes(opens in a new tab or window) to send information from the Canva editor to your app.
 URL schemes are unique values that are tied to your Canva Button API key.
 Canva should have already provided you with this scheme.

 To set up the custom URL schemes for your app: